 Consult our guide to learn which businesses are currently closed in P.E.I.

-Prince Edward Island COVID-19 Recovery Process: What businesses are allowed to operate in Phase One?
+Prince Edward Island COVID-19 Recovery Process: What businesses are allowed to operate in Phase Four?

-Phase Two of the PEI recovery plan began on May 22nd and includes the following businesses to be permitted to operate while observing their obligations (see section Prince Edward Island COVID-19 Recovery Process: Your obligations as an employer).
+Phase Four of the PEI recovery plan began on June 26 and includes the following businesses to be permitted to operate while observing their obligations (see section Prince Edward Island COVID-19 Recovery Process: Your obligations as an employer).

 - Retail outlets